cyb3rc0wb0y/CYBR8480-Project/README.md

 * Use GPS to give accurate results to the user
 * Uses Weather API to gather weather data for the user
 * Allows for real time weather updates
+* Allow for Weather Alerts to notify user
+* Provide user with weather maps

 ## User Stories
 As a **standard user**, I want to **view current temperature and condition** so I can **see what appearal is required for the day**.